eliasmeireles/de-setup/k8s/README.md

 - All operations are logged with timestamps for audit purposes
 - The script includes error handling and will exit safely if K3s is not available
 - Disk usage is shown before and after cleanup to track space savings
+- Uses full path `/usr/local/bin/k3s` to ensure cron jobs work correctly
+- Re-running the installation script will replace the existing crontab entry with the new schedule

 ## 🤝 Contributing